nikolaini-byte/RaceCraftAnalyzer/CONTRIBUTING.md

-# Contributing to RaceCraft NG
+# Contributing to RaceCraftAnalyzer

 🎉 First off, thanks for taking the time to contribute! 🎉

 We're excited to have you on board.
-Here are some guidelines to help you get started with contributing to RaceCraft NG.
+Here are some guidelines to help you get started with contributing to RaceCraftAnalyzer.

 ## 🚀 Getting Started